How to Make Computer Music: A Step-by-Step Guide for Beginners

 • Harmonies add depth and richness by combining different musical notes simultaneously to create chords and textures.

 To create melodies and harmonies, use synthesizers, samplers, and digital instruments.
 Experiment with different synth sounds and techniques, and consider the structure of the melody and harmony to create a memorable and identifiable tune.
+Exploring new sounds can inspire creativity and enhance your production.

 Remember to incorporate dynamics and contrast to create an engaging and interesting sound.